schw4b/DGM/README.md

     [6,] -353.6734 -348.1476 -329.9119 -359.3472 -346.9735 -348.4044 -355.495 -347.4541 -337.3578 -333.6073 -353.8772 -349.6878 -346.9843 -358.2056 -341.7462 -355.5821
     [7,]    0.5000    0.7300    0.6800    0.7700    0.7600    0.7800    0.800    0.7900    0.7300    0.7700    0.8100    0.7900    0.8300    0.8400    0.7800    0.8300

-The table colums are the 16 different models.
-First row indicates model number, rows 2-5 the parents, row 6 the model evidence, a log likelihood, and row 7 the discount factor (delta).
-To get the winning model, we simply maximaze across LPLs.
+The columns are the 16 different models.
+First row indicates model number, rows 2-5 the parents, row 6 the model evidence, a log likelihood, and row 7 the discount factor delta, reflecting the smoothness of the time-varying regression coefficent (theta).
+To get the winning model, we simply maximaze across model evidence.

     which.max(result$model.store[6,])
     [1] 3

 Model number 3 with node 2 as a parent is most likely.

-### Analysis on the subject level
+### Analysis on the subject-level
 We do a full search on the subject level (exhautive search on each node).
-The list returned contains all the models (models), the winning models (winner), the adjacency matrix of the network (adj).
+The list returned contains all the models (`models`), the winning models (`winner`), the adjacency matrix of the network (`adj`).

     s=subject(myts)
     names(s)
     [1] "models" "winner" "adj"

-The adj structure contains the adjacency matrix of the network (am, Fig. 1a), the LPLs (lpl, Fig. 1d), and the discount factors (df, Fig. 1e).
-The thr structure contains a matrix of edges that are bidirectional/symmetric (bi, Fig. 1c), the two matrices of LPLs with the first containing LPLs for bidirectional edges (Fig. 1f), the second contains adjusted LPLs (Fig. 1g) for asymetric models (after removing one or the other of the symetric edges, and the thresholded adjacency matrix (am, Fig 1b).
+The `adj` structure contains the adjacency matrix of the network (am), the model evidence (lpl), and the discount factors delta (df).

     names(s$adj)
     [1] "am"  "lpl" "df"
-    names(s$thr)
-    [1] "bi"   "lpls" "am"

 ### Plot network as adjacency matrix
 The full network and a thresholded network can be plotted as follows